Our top sights, highlights, and exclusive tips

 The island’s Maritime Museum is housed in Tierra del Fuego’s first prison, as Ushuaia was once a penal colony— known as the “Siberia of Argentina.”
 You will learn about these inmates’ daily lives and some of the notable figures incarcerated there—as well as explore the seafaring history of the area.

-A heartbreaker of a location, Tierra del Fuego National Park provides eye-watering scenery of sweeping forests and glacial lakes that blanket a mountainous skyline.
-But that’s not all: various outdoor activities can also be found within the park, with enough exotic wildlife to leave you short of breath at this haven for nature lovers.
+If you’re looking for eye-watering scenery of sweeping forests and glacial lakes during your Ushuaia tour, visit Tierra del Fuego National Park.
+Various outdoor activities are also located within the park, with enough exotic wildlife to leave you short of breath at this haven for nature lovers.

 In Spanish, the Martillo or “Hammer” island gets its name from its unusual topographical shape, though it is known in the native Yagan language as Yécapasela Island, meaning “sturdy rock.”
-Either way, the Island is an ideal penguin viewing spot.
+Either way, the Island is an ideal place to spot penguins while on a Ushuaia vacation.
 From September to April, over 1,000 Magellanic and Gentoo meet here to form rookeries.

-Cruise the Beagle Channel to explore the coast of Ushuaia.
+When you travel to Ushuaia, cruise the Beagle Channel to explore the spectacular coastline.
 As you sail, watch for seabirds like Albatrosses, Cormorants, and Petrels.
 The straight, stretching almost 150 miles, is just over three miles wide allowing for easy stops to view the local fauna.
 Drop anchor at Sea Lion Island to watch the playful colonies fish and lounge.

 Lake Fagnano rests at the foot of Muchi Mountain and, being 62 miles east to west, it’s the largest lake of Tierra del Fuego.
 Hike the shoreline for magnificent views of Patagonian forest before visiting Tolhuin, the small town on the lake’s eastern shores.
 Grab an empanada at the famous bakery Panadería La Unión and admire the signed photographs of the luminaries who have eaten there.